olive-robotics/bots_bento_icra24/README.md

 3. **Registration at ICRA 2024**
 - All the registration-related questions must be communicated to the ICRA team, via icra2024-registration@congre.co.jp

+## ⚠️ Important Announcement (2)

+The first online meeting for the Bots and Bento competition will be on **April 12 at 4 PM Germany Time**.
+Please look for the meeting link in your emails.
+Each team should send only one member to join this meeting.
+We will say hello, answer questions, talk about technical details, and discuss how the competition will be organized.

+Germany (CET): 4:00 PM
+Japan (JST): Midnight (next day)
+New York, USA (EST): 10:00 AM
+India (IST): 8:30 PM

 ## Challenge Description
 Within the Bots & Bento Challenge, competitors are tasked with designing and programming a robot that is able to locate, transport and sort standardized palettes containing the Japanese delicacy Bento.
 The rules are simple: given a pre-defined set of available hardware components, design your own robot and let it carry and sort palettes as high and as efficiently as possible.